AlexeyKarz/ML-food101-models/README.md

 # food-models

-**This repository contains models that are built using food101 data.
+**This repository contains models that are built using food101 dataset.
 The original source of data is [here](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/).**

 The projects are: